chibiboba/JS-202/My Notes/Lesson 3 Notes.md

 </a>
 ```

-`url-of-link` is the destination for the link, while `url-of-image` is the location of the image.

-The URLs are typically different, but they don't have to be.
+- The URLs are typically different, but they don't have to be.
 If they're the same, the link acts as a way to see the image all by itself.
-Often, this single image is larger than the original.
+- Often, this single image is larger than the original.
 Some browsers let you click the stand-alone picture to toggle between viewing it "actual size" or "fit-to-screen."

 ## Background Images

+- Background images appear behind the content for the element that requested the background and its descendants.
-You can also add background images to a page or element by applying the CSS `background` or `background-image` property.
-Background images appear behind the content for the element that requested the background and its descendants.
-Most background images apply to an entire page, so we use the `body` selector to specify them.
+- You can  add background images to a page or element by applying the CSS `background` or `background-image` property.
+- Most background images apply to an entire page, so we use the `body` selector to specify them.
 However, you can apply backgrounds to any selector, such as a tag, class, or id selector.
 For instance:

 ```html
 <section>